 We love this super easy idea!
 Buy some plastic cups with lids, fill them with fruit, and then use labels like “bananas for you” or “you’re really grape!”

-(2) These frozen strawberry and yogurt treats look so yummy we want to eat them now!
+These look so yummy we want to eat them now!
 Just be sure you’re preparing them for older children, as frozen treats can present a choking risk for younger kids.

-(3) These heart-shaped sandwich and cookie cutters can be used to make your favorite little ones healthy, heart-shaped sandwiches, or you could even use the cookie cutter to make a low sugar/healthy heart-shaped Valentine’s cookie!
+These can be used to make your favorite little ones healthy, heart-shaped sandwiches, or you could even use the cookie cutter to make a low sugar/healthy heart-shaped Valentine’s cookie!
 We love this round-up of healthy cookie recipes.

 Traditional (Sugar-filled) Valentine Snacks